ibm-cloud-docs/watson-assistant/welcome-beta.md

 If you are already a beta participant, feel free to [provide feedback](https://form.asana.com/?k=vvRdQAmGMFAeEGRryhTA2w&d=8612789739828){: external} on the new product experience or documentation.

-If you are looking for the documentation for the currently available Watson Assistant product (the nlassic Watson Assistant), please go [here](https://cloud.ibm.com/docs/assistant){: external}.
+If you are looking for the documentation for the currently available Watson Assistant product (the classic Watson Assistant), please go [here](https://cloud.ibm.com/docs/assistant){: external}.